 "I want to share my autistic understanding with others.
 This may then help them to understand what being autistic is like and in doing so a bridge can be formed, running from my world to theirs.
 Making the journey into their world is never easy.
 Although I have achieved a great deal in the past few years, I still need to rely on a network of people around me to support me at home in Warrnambool, Australia.
 Especially my family, including my partner Beatrice without whom I would not be able to do the work that I do."

 Once there was a time when Wenn felt isolated and without hope.
-Living with a mis-diagnosis of Schizophrenia for over twenty-five years, her sense of 'self' was non-existent.
-Now, Wenn has found both herself and her space.
+Living with a mis-diagnosis of Schizophrenia for over twenty-five years, his sense of 'self' was non-existent.
+Now, Wenn has found both himself and his space.
 A place of belonging, purpose and most importantly, a place of hope.
 Hope for the future.
 Enjoy the journey!

 This Asperger's Syndrome site is owned by Wenn Lawson .